-So the Catholic Church has a new leader.
-And the Vatican has a new head of state.
+The Catholic Church has a spiritual leader.
+The Vatican has a head of state.
 Two job descriptions, filled by just one single guy : the Pope.

-Until very recently, Jorge Mario Bergoglio's main concern was tending to the spiritual needs of the 2.5 million souls in his flock, the archdiocese of Buenos Aires.
-But since his election as pontiff by the College of his colleagues on March 13, the Cardinal now is Pope Francis, and thrust upon him are huge spiritual duties, but also a tiny temporal one.
+Before he was elevated to the pontificate, Jorge Mario Bergoglio's tended to the spiritual needs of the 2.5 million souls in his flock, the archdiocese of Buenos Aires.
+But since his election by the College of his colleagues on March 13 of 2013, the Cardinal became Pope Francis, and thrust upon him were huge spiritual duties, as well as a temporal one, albeit rather smaller.

 The new Pope is the numero uno of the Holy See.
 In its strictest sense, this spiritual jurisdiction only comprises the diocese of Rome.
 But Rome is where Saint Peter was martyred - and in the Catholic tradition, this Apostle was the first Pope, the current Pope being his 265th successor in an unbroken (though often quite wobbly) line.
 Hence the primacy of the papacy over other bishops , and the conflation of the Holy See with the entire Catholic Church - or at least with the highest echelons of its Roman bureaucracy, also known as the Curia .